Open Space in Connecticut

 Urban Green and Community Garden Program

-The State's financial aid program available to towns (often in partnership with non-profit organizations) to develop or enhance urban open spaces for public enjoyment and/or environmental education.
+The State's financial aid program available to targeted distressed municipalities to develop or enhance urban gardens and green spaces for passive public enjoyment and/or environmental education.

 Public Use and Benefit Land Registry

-The Department is in the process of establishing a pilot, publicly-accessible mapping system that contains information such as deeds and surveys for State Parks and other properties held by the agency.
+The "Registry" is the Department's publicly-accessible mapping system that contains information such as deeds and surveys for State Parks, Wildlife Management Areas, and other lands held by the agency.

 Monthly and Annual Open Space Reporting